 PASADENA, CA (March 15, 2013) – The Pasadena Playhouse (Sheldon Epps, Artistic Director and Elizabeth Doran Executive Director) announces a one-night only concert featuring Ozomatli, which continues the celebration of the ground-breaking musical diversity of its current production: One Night With Janis Joplin and Los Angeles' eclectic music landscape.
 A portion of the proceeds from this concert will benefit The Playhouse's Wells Fargo Theatrical Diversity Project.
-Tickets are now on sale for this special evening on Monday, April 15, at 7:00 p.m. that will feature all-new music from
+Tickets are now on sale for this special evening on Monday, April 15, at 7:00 p.m. that will feature all-new music from their upcoming album.

 "Ozomatli's great history of tying performance to the celebration of diversity matches perfectly with The Pasadena Playhouse's own connection of art to culture,” stated Elizabeth Doran, Executive Director of The Playhouse.
 “Here in the greater Los Angeles region we love Ozomatli because both on and off the stage they so clearly represent our shared diverse community.
 When they take music to refugee camps, they do it in a spirit that seems to take us all along with them.
 When they impact the lives of children, we feel like we are there, too.
 We strive for this kind of inclusion and impact here at The Playhouse, and could not be more delighted by the band's decision to come and perform to benefit our own diversity programming."